St Filumena’s Catholic Primary School – Science Curriculum Statement

 Implementation – How do we translate our vision into practice?

 - The curriculum hours in Science are non-negotiable and will be followed by all staff in the school.
-Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school.
+Fixed timetables are set for the academic year.

-- Subject specialists from our partner secondary school, Blessed William Howard, are and will continue to be integral to the planning process.
-Pupil in Key Stage Two will be taught by specialist Science staff from Painlsey Catholic College, who will also support the CPD of Key Stage One teaching staff where necessary.
+- Pupils in Key Stage Two will be taught by specialist Science staff from Painsley Catholic College, who will also support the CPD of Key Stage One teaching staff, where necessary.
 This will aid transition to Key Stage 3.

 - Where necessary, staff will receive training in Science.